serverless/serverless/docs/providers/aws/guide/variables.md

         Ref: CognitoUserPool
 ```

-Each of your cloudformation files has to start with a `Resource` entity
+Each of your cloudformation files has to start with a `Resources` entity

 ```yml
 Resource: